dosbenjamin/eleventy-webpack-boilerplate/README.md

 # Eleventy/Webpack Boilerplate 🙈

 This boilerplate is a ready-to-go front-end workflow to start a new project using the static site generator [Eleventy](https://www.11ty.dev) and [Webpack](https://webpack.js.org) to bundle assets.
-Originally built for a personal use, the project is strongly opinionated but feel free to use and modify it.
+Originally built for a personal use, the project is very opinionated and is focus on SEO, performance and accessibility.
+Feel free to use and modify.

 ## Get started 🎉